Carreau/phd-dissertation/parts/cells.rst

 Profilin is a protein that will bind to the barbed end of single monomers of actin in solution.
 By doing so it will first prevent the association of monomers into dimers and trimmers, thus preventing the nucleation of actin filament.
-It thus allow a better control of localisation of actin filament both in vivo and in vitro in the presence of actin seeds of actin nucleator.
+It thus allows a better control of localisation of actin filament both in vivo and in vitro in the presence of actin seeds of actin nucleator.

 Profilin as for a long time been believed to be only a sequestering protein